-This Workshop has been postponed until Spring 2020.
-We apologize for any inconvenience, and invite you to please stay tuned for updates.
+This Workshop will be taking place in Spring 2020.
+We invite you to please stay tuned for updates.

 In his presentation, Henri-Paul Sicsic will shed some light on Chopin’s style and discuss rhythmic balance and the element of rubato taken into context.
 He will stress the importance of always perceiving and experiencing rubato in the larger context of musical statements rather than as an isolated embellishment of the melodic line and design.